writer/aws-examples/bedrock-examples/README.md

 **What it does:**
 - Converts natural language queries into SQL using AWS Bedrock agents.
-- Executes SQL queries against a baseball database using Amazon Athena.
+- Executes SQL queries against an enterprise financial database using Amazon Athena.
 - Provides formatted results with both SQL queries and execution results.
 - Supports trace mode to show the agent's reasoning process.